Teresa's intimacy with God shines through her music. She brings a wealth of musical experience and uses it to draw people into God's presence.

 Reflecting on all that God has restored, He Makes All Things New, a track off of the new EP, succinctly encapsulates where Teresa is currently.
 "You see," she says, "He has made me new.
 I am that new creation."

 Teresa is a worship leader, speaker and singer/songwriter based out of Philadelphia, PA.
-She most recently opened for Dove Award winning group, Sidewalk Prophets and Stars Go Dim at the music festival, AbbeyFest.
+She has opened for Dove Award winning group, Sidewalk Prophets and Stars Go Dim at the music festival, AbbeyFest.
 Teresa has been featured on Relevant Radio, The Catholic Playlist, Immaculate Heart Music, Aleteia: Cecilia and more.
 She has led worship at events in association with the World Meeting of Families, Heart of the Father Ministries (Unbound), The Culture Project, and numerous Catholic conferences and youth rallies.
 She has opened for speaker and author, Fr.
 Michael Gaitley (33 Days to Morning Glory), Archbishop Chaput, and Relevant Radio's Fr.
 Richard Simon.
 Locally, Teresa is partnering with the University of Pennsylvania's Newman Center in helping build a culture of worship in adoration for their First Friday's Mass and Adoration of the Sacred Heart.
 She is currently back in the studio recording her 2nd Christian album.

 Teresa's first piano/pop EP, Say Something, was played on over 120 college and independent radio stations with the single, Atlanta.
 Teresa has played at SXSW (Austin,TX), The Bitter End (NYC), St. Patrick's Cathedral (NYC), 3rd and Lindsley (Nashville) and sang the National Anthem for the St. Paul Saints and the Versus Network.